 Team17 (TM17) shares nearly doubled in 2020 and this company’s momentum shows no signs of slowing.
 The video game maker has produced several wildly popular games for Xbox and Playstation 5, and there’s no shortage of demand for new games in this market.

 Team17 is listed on the AIM and has a market cap of just over £1.1 billion, which may be too small for some investors.
-But if you’re willing to take on a mid-cap growth stock, Team17 is very attractive.
-It has a PE ratio of 59, which isn’t bad considering how fast the company is growing, and the margins on its video games are excellent.
+It has a PE ratio of 59.

 RightMove (RMV) is revolutionising the way that people buy and sell property in the UK.
 Through this FTSE 100 company’s online portal, owners can list their homes and buyers can browse through available properties.

-What makes RightMove particularly attractive to us is that it dominates online home buying in the UK.
+RightMove dominates online home buying in the UK.
 The company controls more than 85% of the online home buying market share in the UK and has more than 50% as many online listings as any competitor.

-UK tech stocks are particularly attractive because they haven’t received the same attention as US stocks like Apple, Amazon, Netflix, Tesla, Microsoft and others.
-Although UK companies have the same world-changing potential, they are often worth a few billion pounds as opposed to over $1 trillion dollars.
-It’s much easier to find undervalued stocks in the UK tech landscape right now than it is to find them in the landscape of US FAANG stocks.
+UK tech stocks haven’t received the same attention as US stocks like Apple, Amazon, Netflix, Tesla, Microsoft and others.
+They are often worth a few billion pounds as opposed to over $1 trillion dollars.

 The first is to look across the market and see which companies have a technology that is truly unique.
-Many tech companies are filling niches that until a few years ago didn’t exist, and the biggest winners in the UK tech industry will be those companies that develop new markets and then dominate them.
+Many tech companies are filling niches that until a few years ago didn’t exist.

 Another thing to consider is valuation.
 Many tech stocks have lofty valuations with PE ratios that make them surprisingly expensive compared to other UK shares.
 These high PE ratios may be justified if a company has a lot of future growth potential – and it’s up to you to decide if that’s the case.
 You can also search for tech stocks with relatively low PE ratios, and then analyse these to determine if other investors are missing out on a potential winner.